MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/general-ledger/cant-reverse-transactions.md

 ---
 # Can't reverse a transaction

 This article describes different reasons why transactions can't be reversed in Microsoft Dynamics 365 Finance.
-It also provides solutions for this issue.
+It also provides solutions to this issue.

 ## Symptoms